AI Change Management: How to Implement AI in Your Business Using the FASTER Framework

 Kotter (1996) identifies a clear vision as the starting point for successful transformation, and that principle holds true for AI strategy as well.

-If people understand the business reason, resistance drops.
+In short, if people understand the business reason, resistance drops.

 Alignment: Coordinate Across Departments